nathanielknight/autosage/README.md

 [Sage Solitaire][sage] is a card game by [Zach Game][zg] published on iPhone and Android.
 I've played it a bunch and enjoyed it immensely, but in order to improve, I'd need to be able to count cards effectively.

 My puny human brain balked at that idea, so I built this de-make that does the counting for me.
+I'm am still a deeply mediocre Sage Solitaire player, but now I can *feel* like a pretty good one.

 # Building